-If you’re travelling to Rajasthan as a (solo) female, there are a few extra things to be mindful of.
-My first trip to India solo was to Rajasthan and I had an amazing time, but there are a few things I wish I would have known before hand.
+If you’re traveling to Rajasthan as a (solo) female, there are a few extra things to be mindful of.
+My first trip to India solo was to Rajasthan and I had an amazing time, but there are a few things I wish I would have known beforehand.

 Despite being a popular tourist destination, Rajasthan is relatively conservative.
 It’s uncommon to see many women on the streets after dark, especially outside of the cities for example.
-I chose to mostly go out during the daytime and eat dinner at my hostel / hotel.
-If you want to go out, ask advice from your hotel or guesthouse and always let someone you trust know where you are going.
-Stick to well lit, busy areas, preferably with women and families around.
+I chose to mostly go out during the daytime and eat dinner at my hostel/hotel.
+If you want to go out, ask for advice from your hotel or guesthouse and always let someone you trust know where you are going.
+Stick to well-lit, busy areas, preferably with women and families around.

 Avoid arriving in a new place after dark.
 This can be tricky with India’s train and bus timetables, but you’ll always feel more comfortable arriving during daylight.
 If your train arrives in the middle of the night, you can wait a couple of hours in the ladies waiting room or busy area on the station until it gets light (I did this in Bikaner), or book a nice hotel and pay a little extra to arrange for them to come and meet you.
 Make sure you have a clear arrangement about how you will be able to identify the driver.

 Get a local sim card.
 This is super useful not only for being able to avoid rickshaw “detours” but you’ll be able to use Uber, Ola (Indian version of Uber, recommended), and generally have a way to contact people.
 Airtel and Vodafone both have good networks throughout India.
 Get a sim card on arrival at Delhi airport or at any of their stores – you’ll need your passport, visa, and some patience.